-COIs are networks of practitioners from Member States and the two institutions.
+COIs are networks of practitioners from participating states and the two institutions.

-To work with members, NATO and the EU to understand different dimensions of hostile state influence and enhance our ability (and the tools at our disposal) to respond, deter and where appropriate confront, individually and collectively the challenge of hostile state influence activities.
+To work with participating states, NATO and the EU to understand different dimensions of hostile state influence and enhance our ability (and the tools at our disposal) to respond, deter and where appropriate confront, individually and collectively the challenge of hostile state influence activities.